- Basics of Purpura Fulminans

 - Consumption of protein C due to overwhelming thrombin generation.
 (30396911)

-- Reduced hepatic synthesis due to liver dysfunction.
+- Reduced hepatic synthesis due to liver dysfunction (purpura fulminans may be associated with shock liver).

 - Degradation of protein C by elastase released by white blood cells.